ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-arch-ovw.md

 After you deployed an SDDC on {{site.data.keyword.cloud_notm}}, you can deploy Horizon 7 in that cloud environment just like you would in an on-premises vSphere environment.
 There is no requirement to purchase new hardware, and you can use the pay-as-you-go option on {{site.data.keyword.cloud_notm}}.

 By using the Cloud Pod Architecture (CPA) Horizon 7 feature, you can scale your Horizon 7 deployment across multiple pods and sites for federated management.
-You can deploy Horizon 7 in a hybrid cloud environment when you use CPA to interconnect on-premises data centers and {{site.data.keyword.CloudDataCents_notm}}.
+You can deploy Horizon 7 in a hybrid cloud environment when you use CPA to interconnect on-premises data centers and {{site.data.keyword.cloud_notm}} data centers.

 A single pod and the Connection Servers in it must be located within a single data center and cannot span locations.
 Multiple locations must have their own separate pods.
 These pods can be managed individually or interconnected by using Cloud Pod Architecture (CPA).
 {:important}

 Since the Horizon 7 architecture is the same on-premises and in {{site.data.keyword.cloud_notm}}, the deployment and management experience remain the same across on-premises sites and in the cloud.
 When you use multiple data centers, you must use a storage replication mechanism, such as DFS-R in a hub-spoke topology, for replicating user data.

-You can also stretch CPA across two or more {{site.data.keyword.CloudDataCents_notm}}.
+You can also stretch CPA across two or more {{site.data.keyword.cloud_notm}} data centers.
 Usage of CPA is optional.
-You can choose to deploy Horizon 7 exclusively in a single {{site.data.keyword.CloudDataCent_notm}} without linking it to any other data center.
+You can choose to deploy Horizon 7 exclusively in a single {{site.data.keyword.cloud_notm}} data center without linking it to any other data center.

 ## Differences Between Horizon 7 and Horizon Cloud
 {: #horizon-arch-ovw-diffs}